What's the difference between registered and unregistered trademarks?

-NARRATOR [Female]: Jeff is an business coach.
-He came up with the name, logo and many memorable visuals for his business.
+NARRATOR [Female]: Jeff is a business coach.
+He came up with the name, logo, and many memorable visuals for his business.

 JEFF: I don't get it!
 I just don't get it!